First of all, before talking about Karaoke that is today’s topic, let’s listen to “My Way” sung by Elvis Presley, shall we?

 In Thailand, “karaoke girls” are brought in not only from Thailand but from neighboring countries and are sent to other parts of the world.

-Asian karaoke establishments are often fronts for gentlemen’s clubs, where men pay for female hosts to drink, sing, and dance with them.
+Asian such establishments are often fronts for gentlemen’s clubs, where men pay for female hosts to drink, sing, and dance with them.
 Such a business is called, and a piano bar in Japan.

-A karaoke bar, restaurant, club or lounge is a bar or restaurant that provides karaoke equipment so that people can sing publicly, sometimes on a small stage.
+A karaoke bar, restaurant, club or lounge is a bar or restaurant that provides such equipment so that people can sing publicly, sometimes on a small stage.

 Most of these establishments allow patrons to sing for free, with the expectation that sufficient revenue will be made selling food and drink to the singers.